avivharuzi/carousel-editing/README.md

-# carousel-editing
+# Carousel Editing

-upload images by categories and sub categories to carousel via ajax
+Upload images by categories and sub categories to carousel using AJAX.